 Time to splurge on a vacation, but don’t want to give up the thrill of the ride.
 Motor into a far away urban jungle for the weekend to be catered to.
 The 4Star valet service doesn’t know what to do with two chrome wheels.
 You show them how it’s done.

 Winter drags, more snow.
-What kills is not the desire, but the need, to be out on two wheels; it’s like asking someone else NOT to breathe.
-Release comes from the vibration in your hands as you snow blow your driveway memories of the power and thrill of Your Ride
+What hurts is not the desire, but the need to be on two wheels; like asking someone else NOT to breathe.
+Release comes from the vibration in your hands as you snow blow your driveway reminding you of the power and the thrill of Your Ride.

 Annual gathering of the Tribes, an event since before we were born.
 Sometimes summer heat, sometimes pouring rain, that’s the gamble in June.
 Lakeside parade, miles of shiny chrome, painted steel and black leather.
 Music, parties, Brothers and Sisters; reunion time for some, initiation time for others.
 Memories for all.